aglorenz/Python-Projects/README.md

 ## [Encapsulation](https://github.com/aglorenz/Python-Projects/tree/main/Encapsulation)
 **Demonstrate Encapsulation**
 * Create a class that uses encapsulation.
 The class should use:
-  * A private attribute or function
+  * A private attribute or function.
-  * A protected attribute or function
+  * A protected attribute or function.
-* Create an object that uses the protected and private attribute or function
+* Create an object that uses the protected and private attribute or function.

 ## [Abstraction](https://github.com/aglorenz/Python-Projects/tree/main/Abstraction)
 **Demonstrate Abstraction Concepts**